duties of psy. d. externs

-Doctoral psychology students will provide diagnostic and therapeutic services for parents and children at the RCSDF.
-Students will gain experience conducting intake assessments, making service recommendations, conducting individual and group counseling for children and adults, and screening families for domestic violence.
-Psy.D. students will also provide assessment, diagnosis and referral for parties with mental health concerns.
+Psy.D. students will provide diagnostic and therapeutic services for parents and children at the RCSDF.
+In collaboration with MSW and law students, the Psy.D. students will gain experience conducting intake assessments, making service recommendations, conducting support groups, conducing individual counseling for adults and children, screening families for domestic violence, conducing family counseling, and providing co-parenting consultation and counseling.
+Psy.D students will also provide psychological testing services when requested specifically from families.

 Students applying for this position must have a bachelor's degree from an accredited college or university and have successfully completed their first year curriculum from the University of Denver, Graduate School of Professional Psychology.
-Students must also be willing to attend an orientation/training, which will include 40 hours of intensive mediation training.
+Students must also be willing to attend orientation/training, which will include 40 hours of intensive mediation training.

-Jeffrey Polatis, Office Manager of the Resource Center for Separating and Divorcing Families.
+Jeffrey Polatis, Office Manager of the Resource Center for Separating and Divorcing Families

 Please feel free to contact Jeff with any questions.